ovska/FlameCsv/docs/docs/benchmarks.md

 ### Why not NCsvPerf

-While NCsvPerf is commonly used for CSV library comparisons, it has several limitations:
+While the NCsvPerf benchmarks are commonly used for CSV library comparisons, it has several limitations:

 1. String Conversion: All fields are converted to strings, which:
-   - Creates unnecessary overhead
+   - Creates unnecessary transcoding overhead
+   - Stresses the garbage collector needlessly
-   - Doesn't reflect modern libraries' ability to work with memory spans
+   - Doesn't reflect modern libraries' ability to work with memory spans directly
    - Significantly impacts CPU and memory measurements

 2. List Accumulation: Records are collected into a list before returning, which:
    - Adds unnecessary CPU and memory overhead
-   - Doesn't reflect streaming capabilities which are critical in reading large files
+   - Doesn't reflect streaming capabilities which are critical when reading large files

 3. Data Homogeneity: The test data lacks real-world complexity like:
    - Quoted values